Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Appendix G. Multi-Armed Bandits with Offline Data

 We first present the upper and lower bounds on the optimal regret for the $K$-armed bandit with offline data in the following proposition, where the regret upper bound is provided in Theorem 2 of \cite{shivaswamy2012multi}, and the regret lower bound is implied from Theorem 1 of \cite{gur2019adaptive}. \begin{proposition} There exist positive constants $C_1, C_2, C_3, C_4$ such that the optimal regret $R^*(T,H_1,\ldots,H_K)$ satisfies

 \end{proposition}

-Note that the regret lower bound \eqref{ineq-lower bound-karmed bandit} is nontrivial only when $\Delta=T^{-\frac{1}{2}}$.
-Combining \eqref{ineq-upper bound-karmed bandit} and \eqref{ineq-lower bound-karmed bandit}, we can also discover the following phase transitions for $K$-armed bandits under the assumption of $\Delta=\Omega(T^{-\frac{1}{2}})$: the optimal regret in $K$-armed bandits decreases from $\Theta( \frac{\log T}{\Delta})$ to constant when the number of offline observations for each arm exceeds $\Theta(\frac{\log T}{\Delta^2})$.
+Note that the regret lower bound in \eqref{ineq-lower bound-karmed bandit} is nontrivial only when $\Delta\gtrsim T^{-\frac{1}{2}}$.
+Combining \eqref{ineq-upper bound-karmed bandit} and \eqref{ineq-lower bound-karmed bandit}, we discover the following phase transitions for $K$-armed bandits under the assumption of $\Delta=\Omega(T^{-\frac{1}{2}})$: the optimal regret rate in $K$-armed bandits decreases from $\Theta( \frac{\log T}{\Delta})$ to constant when the number of offline observations for each arm exceeds $\Theta(\frac{\log T}{\Delta^2})$.
 See Figure \ref{Karm bandit-phase transition} for illustration.
-We also point out that the optimal regret and phase transitions are not characterized in \cite{shivaswamy2012multi} or \cite{gur2019adaptive}, since there is no regret lower bound developed in \cite{shivaswamy2012multi}, and in order to characterize more general information flow, the upper bound developed in \cite{gur2019adaptive} does not match their lower bound when $\Delta$ is not a constant and can change with respect to $T$.
+We also point out that the optimal regret and phase transitions are not characterized in \cite{shivaswamy2012multi} or \cite{gur2019adaptive}, since there is no regret lower bound developed in \cite{shivaswamy2012multi}, and in order to characterize more general information flow, the upper bound developed in \cite{gur2019adaptive} does not match their lower bound when $\Delta$ is not necessarily a constant.